Derived Rates#

 In order to illustrate our implementation, we will start first by computing the number density of reaction specie in terms of its chemical potential.
 Let us start our discussion by introducing the 1-particle canonical partition function by

-Our purpose is to compute the number density in terms of the chemical potential by assuming a first order velocity approximation of the energy for each particle as:
+Our purpose is to compute the number density in terms of the chemical potential by assuming a first order velocity approximation of the energy, internal excitation energy, rest energy and coulomb screening potential for each particle as:

 From this point, we may compute the N-particle canonical partition function by